Skip to content

 Runtime Logs

-Runtime Logs provides an aggregated, near real-time view into recent application logs generated by WordPress and Node.js environments on VIP Cloud.
+Runtime Logs provides an aggregated, near real-time view into recent application logs generated by WordPress and Node.js environments.
 These logs provide insights into the current health of an environment and can be helpful for debugging issues.

 Runtime Logs for an environment can be accessed: